KATYŃ -THE UNSPEAKABLE CRIME

 In Miednoje, the NKVD led the Poles brought from Ostaszków along a corridor “one by one” into a rest room for prison staff.
 Each man had to give his name and place of birth, before being led to a soundproofed adjoining room, where he was shot in the back of the head.

 The 300 Poles shot the first night “was too many, because it was light by the time they had finished and they had a rule that everything must be done in darkness.”
-The NKVD reduced the number to 250 a night, and finished their assignment during the month of April.
-Tokaryev described the chief executioner, Vasily Blokhin, dressing for the job in a “brown leather hat, brown leather apron, long brown leather gloves reaching above the elbow” and ensuring that everyone in the execution team had a supply of vodka after each night’s work.26
+The NKVD reduced the number to 250 a night, and finished their assignment during April 1940.
+Tokaryev described the chief executioner, Vasily Blokhin, dressing for the job in a “brown leather hat, brown leather apron, long brown leather gloves reaching above the elbow” and ensuring that everyone in the execution team had a supply of vodka after each night’s shift.26

 Stanisław Jarka had worked as a senior detective for the state police in Białystok.
 After the German invasion of Poland’s western borders, the Białystok mayor left with instructions to Stanisław and a “handful” of others to keep “superficial care” of the city, and to burn any tactically significant documents.